Candice-Leigh-King/moving-moran/_posts/2021-10-27-3-days-in-the-grand-tetons.md

-            better the higher we climbed.&nbsp; You will pass a beautiful bridge as well, make sure you turn around and take in the sweeping views.&nbsp; Towards the end you will start to pass different dispersed campsites.&nbsp; If you have the time you could do the full 2-3 day backpacking trip to see the full 22 mile loop of the entire area.
+            better the higher we climbed.&nbsp; You will pass a beautiful bridge as well, make sure you turn around and take in the sweeping views.&nbsp; Towards the end you will start to pass different dispersed campsites.&nbsp; If you have the time you could do the 2-3 day backpacking trip to see the full 22 mile loop of the entire area.
 Since we only had a day to explore, we settled on making it to lake solitude.</p>
     -
         _section-type: blog-window
         window_image: /uploads/tetons/teton14.jpg